-Volga grain terminal (a pier on the Volga bank) is a modern logistics hub in the Northwest region of the country.
-It was founded at the premises of Kinishemskaya Khlebnaya Baza No 14 (Kineshma Grain Storage) in 2002.
+Volga grain terminal (a pier on the Volga bank) is a modern logistics hub in the north-western region.
+Founded in 2002 on the basis of "Kineshema Grain Storage No. 14."

-Grain storage is made in accordance with regulatory technical documentation requirements on keeping records of grain and products of its processing quantity and quality during the entire period of storage.
+Grain storage is made in accordance with regulatory technical documentation requirements on organization of grain and products proper listing, including quantity and quality of the products during the entire storage period.

 Grain reception and shipment is made from trucks, river and costal vessels and rail cars onto trucks.